-I thought it would fun, therapeutic, and helpful to talk about what I have learned from losing 40 pounds.
+I thought it would be fun, therapeutic, and helpful to discuss what I learned from losing 40 pounds.

 Anyway, here ya go.
 My 6 lessons learned.

 Lesson #1: I had the power all along.

 This is one of the first lessons I learned and what still keeps me going.
 It was a very empowering and liberating moment when I realized the power to lose weight was entirely in my hands.
 Not a pill.
 Not a fad diet.
 Not a gimmick.
 The only thing that could change me was (and is) me.

 This became crystal clear the first day I started tracking my food.
 I will never forget that moment.

 I decided before I cut out or changed any foods I wanted to eat “normal” for one day so I could figure out where the problem was.
 Up to that point, I thought I was eating healthy, so I did not understand why I was struggling so much with losing weight.

 Well, I got my answer pretty quickly because by the end of the first day, I had consumed close to 3000 calories.
 It was shocking and a huge wake-up call.
 That is when I took responsibility for my weight and decided to change.
 Some of you have asked what my “aha moment” was.
 I would have to say that would be it.

 I call this now my food audit, and it’s how I teach others to begin their weight loss journey.
 Because you don’t know what you don’t know.

 We spend decades establishing bad habits that eventually lead us to an extra 10, 20, 30, 40, 50+ pounds.
 However, we want it off immediately when we want to lose weight.
 Agree?
 Well, I have learned that it does not work that way, nor should we expect it to.